witheria/StreamHelper.py/README.md

 4. Read the FAQ and the changelog
 5. Start the  program from the location or your desktop

+0.3.1 has not been packed into an installer.
+If you want to use it, download from mega, extract where you want to and run.

 There shouldn't be any issues, since this process is straightforward.
-*Note: StreamHelper can only be started from the wizard if you gave it elevated privileges, otherwise it will fail.
+*Note (Pre-0.3.1): StreamHelper can only be started from the wizard if you gave it elevated privileges, otherwise it will fail.
 This is expected, since the program is only able to run with elevation!*

 ## Startup
 On startup, a folder will be created at *C:\Users\\<username\>\AppData\Local\StreamHelper* and all basic files will get created.
 This includes: